 A UE may be configured by network to derive NR sidelink measurement results of serving L2 U2N Relay UE or candidate L2 U2N Relay UEs associated to the measurement objects configured in the measObjectRelay.
+A UE may also be configured by network to derive NR sidelink measurement results forU2U Relay (re)selection evaluation.

+Editor Note: FFS whether this section needs to update for U2U relay (re)selection evaluation or not.

 The UE shall: